 Understanding Low Motivation

-Low academic motivation can stem from a variety of factors—emotional, cognitive, or environmental.
+Low academic motivation can stem from emotional, cognitive, or environmental factors.
 Identifying the root cause is the first step toward helping students reconnect with their goals and abilities.

 - Fear of failure or past academic struggles